Disorder effects in spiral spin liquids: Long-range spin textures, Friedel-like oscillations, and spiral spin glasses: Model and results for the clean system

 Here, we implemented an energy minimization algorithm (see Appendix \ref{app:algorithm} for details) on finite hexagonal clusters and, in light of the previous considerations, imposed open boundary conditions.
 For concreteness, we considered an antiferromagnetic $J_1 > 0$, but our conclusions in this and following sections can be extended to the case $J_1 < 0$.
 Moreover, all results shown in the main text were obtained for zigzag-type boundaries, such that $N$ is related to the linear system size, $L$, via $N = \left(3/2\right)\left(L^2 - L \, \mathrm{mod} \, 2\right)$.
 For such systems, we observe that all coplanar spin spirals described by Eq.~\eqref{eq:Spar} remain degenerate for any $L$.
 However, as the numerical results depicted in Fig.~\ref{fig:cleanzigzag}(a) indicate, they are not minimal-energy states away from the thermodynamic limit.
 To characterize the actual finite-size ground states, we computed the static structure factor

 where $\mathbf{r}_{i \mu} = \mathbf{R}_i + \delta_{\mu1} \hat{\mathbf{x}}$ denotes the position of site $i \mu$, for clusters of sizes ranging from $L=16$ to $40$.
 The result for the largest of these systems is shown in Fig.~\ref{fig:cleanzigzag}(b).
 There, one sees a pair of Bragg peaks lying on the intersection between the spiral contour (white ring) and a high-symmetry line of the second Brillouin zone.
 By performing a finite-size analysis, we find that the height of the Bragg peaks diverges with $N$ [Fig.~\ref{fig:cleanzigzag}(c)], whereas their full width at half maximum (FWHM) vanishes as $1/L$ [Fig.~\ref{fig:cleanzigzag}(d)].
 Put together, this evidence signals that our choice of open boundary conditions still induces long-range magnetic order despite being less biased than periodic boundary conditions.
-The degeneracy of the spiral surface is lifted such that the ground-state manifold reduces to a discrete set of six states, which are related by threefold rotations and a mirror symmetry.
+The degeneracy of the spiral surface is lifted such that the ground-state manifold reduces to a discrete set of six states, which are related (up to global spin rotations) by the sixfold rotational symmetry around the center of a hexagonal plaquette.
 In Appendix \ref{app:clean}, we explain the origin of the underlying selection mechanism and show that the finite-size ground states acquire significant out-of-plane components near four of the six edges of the cluster.

 To cope with these artifacts, we performed numerical simulations with impurity concentrations that were large enough to overcome the boundary selection and, at the same time, within a reasonable range for realistic systems.
 When suitable, we validated our results by testing their reproducibility in clusters with armchair edges, which favor a different set of wave vectors.
 Aside from that, we studied single-impurity effects using analytic techniques which are immune to finite-size effects.
 This will be the topic of the next section.